Glass fusing: Finished products

 Fused glass techniques are generally used to create art glass, glass tiles, and jewelry, notably beads.
 Slumping techniques allow the creation of larger, functional pieces like dishes, bowls, plates, and ashtrays.
 Producing functional pieces generally requires 2 or more separate firings, one to fuse the glass and a second slump to shape it.

 Since the 1970s, more hobbyists have focused on using kiln-fused glass to make beads and components for jewelry.
 This has become especially popular since the introduction of glass manufactured for the specific purpose of fusing in a kiln.

+Advancements in kiln technology and compatible glass materials have enabled larger-scale and architectural applications of kiln-formed glass, including fusing followed by thermoforming (reheating and shaping over molds to create textures, curves, or reliefs).
+Thick fused glass slabs, built up from multiple layers, can be thermoformed to produce textured panels with depths ranging from shallow reliefs to several centimeters.
+These are employed in interior and architectural elements such as countertops, bar tops, wall cladding, partitions, railings, stair treads, and flooring, where increased thickness provides structural strength and impact resistance.

+Such kiln-formed glass components exploit properties like translucency, light diffusion through textures, non-porosity, and chemical durability.
+In architectural contexts, large fused and thermoformed pieces have been used in installations for facades, decorative screens, and monolithic elements.